 The European Spallation Source is one of the largest science and technology infrastructure projects being built today.
 The facility design and construction includes a linear proton accelerator, a heavy-metal target station, a large array of state-of-the-art neutron instruments, a suite of laboratories, and a supercomputing data management and software development center (click to enlarge technical components image).
 In the context of its history and future as a scientific organisation, it is however more than an advanced research tool.
 It is a brand new organisation, being built from the ground up.

-The ESS research programme is being planned now.
+The construction of the facility began in the summer of 2014, and the planning for the ESS research programme is ongoing.
 Scientists and engineers from more than 60 partner laboratories are working on updating and optimising the advanced technical design of the ESS facility, and at the same time are exploring and imagining how it will be used.
 These partner laboratories, universities and research institutes also take part in the construction phase, contributing human resources, knowledge, equipment, and financial suport.

 Reflections on previous research focus the future of neutron optics for large-scale facilities in Europe.
 The second article in our series on instruments designed for ESS.

 The little building with the forgettable name has the attention of neutron science facilities across Europe.

 The European Spallation Source (ESS AB) signed a contract yesterday with Skanska worth SEK 670 M to finance the first phase of construction for the world-leading neutron science facility.
 The...

 Pia Kinhult will become a strategic adviser at the European Spallation Source (ESS AB) in Lund.
 She recently resigned from her post as First Governor of Region Skåne.